vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 18 Bakker 1997, 4 f., 87 f.

 19 Excavations in Mansar after the writing of the present article have shown me wrong.
 Although I still think that the Mansar Siva image in the National Museum has been ´ the main image of the temple complex unearthed at the Hiḍimbā T. ekd.ī, this complex contained at least six minor liṅga shrines.
-In the immediate surroundings of this complex also at least two other liṅga sanctuaries have been founḍSee Bakker 2004a and Bakker 2008.
+In the immediate surroundings of this complex also at least two other liṅga sanctuaries have been found.
+See Bakker 2004a and Bakker 2008.

 20 Below, Textual Sources 10.
 This difficult passage deals with the concept of the Daks.in. ā m¯urti.
 It is the vision of the initiated Pāśupata at the right side of the object of worship.
 This does not preclude that the latter itself is an aniconic representation of Siva.
 This ´ will be the subject of further discussion below, pp. 516 f.